madanokr001/AKIRA-Framework/README.md

 # WHAT IS AKIRA-Framework
-This framework is a small hacking toolkit project designed to perform specific tasks, utilizing "msfvenom and hoaxshell to create a backdoor."
-Reference materials were sourced from "revshells.com."
+This framework is a compact hacking toolkit designed to efficiently execute specific tasks.
+By leveraging msfvenom and hoaxshell, it facilitates the creation of a backdoor.
+For further insights and guidance, reference materials have been sourced from revshells.com.
+Dive in and explore the potential of this powerful tool!

 # 🔥 AKIRA MENU 🔥